-If you love a good vegan cookie (who doesn't), and you're a peanut butter fan then these ultimate vegan peanut butter cup chocolate chip cookies are bound to hit the spot.
-Imagine them as Reese's cookies, but completely eggless and dairy-free.
-The recipe is loosely based on those tahini chocolate chip cookies that I posted the other week.
+If you love a good vegan cookie (who doesn't), and you're a peanut butter fan then these ultimate vegan peanut butter chocolate chip cookies are bound to hit the spot.

-- Natural peanut butter: Make sure you go for natural peanut butter with no added sugars or oils.
+- Natural peanut butter: Crunchy or smooth works here.
+Make sure you go for natural peanut butter with no added sugars or oils.
 You can also make homemade peanut butter if preferred.
 The Kitchn, Pinch of Yum, and BBC Good Food all have articles on making homemade peanut butter, just be sure to skip the honey to keep it vegan.

-- Soft brown sugar: Soft brown sugar will give you a soft and chewy cookie due to its moisture content.
-If you’re looking for a crispier cookie texture, use white sugar or use half of each.
+- Soft brown sugar and granulated sugar: Soft brown sugar will give you a soft and chewy cookie due to its moisture content, as well as a hint of molasses flavor.
+The granulated sugar gives a crispy cookie texture.

 - Vanilla extract: If you wanted to simplify this recipe further, you could get away without adding vanilla.
 It does add amazing flavor to your vegan cookie dough.

 - Baking soda: The leavening agent for your vegan chocolate chip cookies.

 - Sea salt: This enhances the other flavors of the cookies and also enhances the sweetness.